javed-hussain/Backslash/README.md

 ## For Developers
 All android developers are most welcome to contribute to the project.
 I am also new to open source community.
 Any suggestions are also welcome to enhence and adding the functionalities.
 This is a project in it's initial state so, all beginers can also contribute.

+## Contributions -
+Still waiting for someone to join the movement. :)